BoosterTech/BoosterTech/README.md

 - **React Native**, because building mobile apps makes me feel like a wizard with my phone!
 - **Node.js**, because I want to run servers faster than a racecar... maybe not, but close.
 - **Three.js**, because why not turn your browser into a 3D playground? 🌐🎮
-- Exploring both front-end and back-end development for full-stack capabilities is + mobile development with React native.

 ## 🎓 Achievements & Certifications
 - **Computer Science Diploma** - Fitzwilliam Institute, Dublin